Edouard-Legoupil/humanitaRian-data-science/README.md

 This book is published in Github with Gitbook

 Please raise any questions you have as an issue in the repository.
-I will (if I can ammend the book)